Ad Space — Top Banner

 Stained Glass Zinc Came Calculator

-Calculate the total zinc came length needed for a stained glass panel based on perimeter and interior cut lines.
+Calculate zinc came length for a stained glass panel from perimeter and line count.

 Zinc Came Requirements